SUPLA/ESP8266/Zybi/Sonoff_4CH/readme.txt

-SUPLA firmware v2.0 compiled by @Zybi.
+SUPLA firmware for Sonoff 4 Channel compiled by @Zybi.

 For details please read file "readme.txt" in *.rar package.